Blood (video game): Intellectual property ownership

-Fresh Supply
+Fresh Supply and Refreshed Supply

-Night Dive Studios was commissioned by Atari to create an enhanced version of Blood.
-It was released on May 9, 2019, under the title Blood: Fresh Supply.
+Nightdive Studios was commissioned by Atari to create an enhanced version of Blood.
+It was released exclusively for Windows on May 9, 2019, under the title Blood: Fresh Supply.
 The new version featured compatibility with modern operating systems and native support for monitor resolutions up to 4K, anti-aliasing, ambient occlusion and interpolation among other improvements.

+A newer version of Fresh Supply, also developed by Nightdive Studios, will have more quality of life features as well the integration of Marrow and Death Wish, two community made mods that will also receive new content in the form of a new episode for each.
+It will be released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S on December 4, 2025.
+A Nintendo Switch 2 port is also planned for an early 2026 release.

 Reception

 Blood received "generally favorable" reviews from professional critics, according to review aggregator website Metacritic based on seven reviews.
 Critics especially praised the intricate and creative level designs, humorous wisecracks and pop culture references, over-the-top gore, variety of settings, and inventive, unconventional weaponry.
-GameSpot particularly noted that the Voodoo doll "might be the coolest little accessory to ever grace the weapons belt of a first-person killing machine".
+GameSpot particularly noted that the voodoo doll "might be the coolest little accessory to ever grace the weapons belt of a first-person killing machine".

 A few criticisms were voiced about the game, but did not find consensus among reviewers.
 For example, while GameSpot said the game "is just too damn hard", citing how quickly enemies can deal damage, Next Generation asserted that "the game is lengthy without being too tedious, and challenging without being too difficult".
 GamePro followed up its own criticisms by concluding: "Blood's flaws are easily swept aside when your guns start blasting and the bodies start falling".

 GamingOnLinux reviewer Hamish Paul Wilson decided in a 2015 retrospective that Blood was easily the best of the three major Build engine games, stating that Blood was "one of the most underrated shooters of the whole decade.
 Blood arguably built more on the legacy of Duke Nukem 3D than Shadow Warrior did, taking its gameplay to sophisticated new heights and offering its referential overtones with an even greater degree of refinement".
 Player Attack described Blood in a 2011 article as "the best of the Build engine games after Duke Nukem 3D, with its combination of scary atmosphere, great level design and challenging gameplay putting it above the rest".

 More than 350,000 copies of Blood have been downloaded.
 This number reached one million in its first six months of release.
+By 1998, the game sold 120,000 copies worldwide.